Double-EIT Ground-State Cooling of Stationary Two-Dimensional Ion Lattices: Thermometry based on the optical-dipole-force

 We develop a convenient way to study the cooling dynamics without obtaining the spectroscopy signal of Fig. \ref{fig:ODF_heating}(a) at each step of the cooling.
 We fix the detuning of the ODF beams at the highest peak of the spectrum shown in the dashed line of Fig. \ref{fig:ODF_heating}(a), which is $(\mu_{\rm R}-\omega_{\rm COM})\tau_{\rm ODF}/(2\pi)=0.37$ in our experiment, and record the up-state probability during the cooling.
 As shown in Fig.\ref{fig:ODF_heating}(a), with the same strength and duration of the ODF beams, the decrease of the temperature will lower the height of the spectrum.

 The relation between the up-state probability at the chosen detuning and the temperature is shown in the Fig.\ref{fig:ODF_heating}(b).
-By fitting the experimentally measured $P_{\uparrow}$ to the corresponding function, we can quickly obtain the temperature of the mode, which we name as ODF height method.
+By fitting the experimentally measured $P_{\uparrow}$ to the corresponding function we can quickly obtain the temperature of the mode, which we name as ODF height method.
 The reliability of this method is verified with the blue-sideband measurement for the heating of a single ion.
-We first measure the heating rate of a single ion by both the blue-sideband method and the ODF height method.
-Then we compare their results, which are consistent, as shown in Fig.\ref{fig:ODF_heating}(c).
-Then we apply the ODF height method to measure the heating rate for COM mode of 2D crystals consisted of 2, 4, 6 and 12 ions.
-As shown in Fig.\ref{fig:ODF_heating}(d), the heating rate for the COM mode increases linearly with the number of ions as expected.
+We first measure the heating rate of a single ion by both blue-sideband method and the ODF height method.
+We compare their results, $0.83~ (\pm 0.19)~ \rm ms^{-1}$ for the blue-sideband method and $0.77~ (\pm 0.15)~ \rm ms^{-1}$ for the ODF method, which are consistent within error bars as shown in Fig.\ref{fig:ODF_heating}(c).
+Then we apply the ODF height method to measure the heating rate for COM mode of 2D crystals consisted of 1, 2, 4, and 6 ions.
+As shown in Fig.\ref{fig:ODF_heating}(d,e), the heating rate for the COM mode increases linearly with the number of ions as expected, which is $0.61~ (\pm 0.08)~ \rm ms^{-1}$ per ion.
+For an ion trapped by the electric fields, the heating rate can be calculated by \cite{turchette2000heating}

-Fig.\ref{fig:ODF_cooling} shows the cooling dynamics for the 2D crystal with different number of ions by using the ODF height method.